Even a short piece can be structurally challenged

 Most traditionally, a developmental edit means analyzing what needs to be done (or sometimes analyzing what the issues are and leaving it to the writer to determine what needs to be done).
 Providing an example or two to model the sorts of change(s) needed.
 And then sending the piece back to the writer with extensive notes.
 As the writer works to develop the next draft, the editor is there to answer questions and coach as needed.

 If working in that way in this case, I might have noted where the text was redundant, where it jumped to a new topic and then returned to a previous one, and asked the writer to revise to be clear of those issues.
 Or I might have additionally noted that the original close to the second paragraph would make for a strong and natural close to the entire piece.
 I might also have specified a general order to follow for the material leading up to that close.
-If staying with the traditional editor/writer roles, this would have been the way to go: specifying the issues to be resolved, specifying (or suggesting or sometimes asking the author to come up with) the fixes to be made.
-And in this environment, the writer is most often termed the author.
+For an editor working within the traditional editor/writer roles, often in a publishing house environment, this would have been the way to go: specifying the issues to be resolved, specifying (or suggesting or sometimes asking the author to come up with) the fixes to be made.

 But sometimes those roles are circumvented or do not apply.
 Sometimes for expediency, you might opt — where this strategy is available — for doing the work directly and using that work as a model.
 Or the client might ask you to go ahead and make the changes.
 Working within the traditional role could mean trading the piece back and forth several times, likely having a number of conversations about the work as well.
 It’s a process that respects the writer’s role and ownership of the material, but it’s a process that some contexts do not support as well as others.
 In a corporate environment, where the client (and not the writer) owns the final written piece, and where the timeframe calls for quick work, you may be asked to step in more directly.
 But by using clear markup and detailed comments, you can show the writer more clearly what you were going for.
 The next time, she might be able to take a crack at it herself, arriving at a clear and smooth result and taking her own path to get there.